fcopingco/fx-currency-widget/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+Another way you can run the application is to execute the run_fxcurrencywidget batch file.
+You have to set the project path in the batch file.

 If you encounter an 'Error fetching currencies' alert, you can do any of the following to troubleshoot.
 1. Clear cache & cookies
 2. Use incognito mode or a different browser.